 The Internal Audit department evaluates governance, risk management and the control processes by following a systematic and structured process, thus helping to bring about improvements.
 It focuses primarily on the following aspects:

-With regard to 2017, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
-For example, the KION Group considers the probability of market risk materialising as low because of the fairly positive market expectations.
+The aggregate risk position was largely unchanged compared with the end of 2016.
+With regard to 2018, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
+For example, the KION Group considers the probability of market risk materialising as low because of the generally positive market expectations.
 However, the possible impact of market risk continues to be rated at a medium risk level because of the importance of the market for the KION Group’s business situation and financial performance.
 As things stand at present, there are no indications of any risks that could jeopardise the Company’s continuation as a going concern. > DIAGRAM 005

 The market risks and competition risks described, the risks along the value chain, the human resources risks and the legal risks largely relate to the Industrial Trucks & Services and Supply Chain Solutions segments.
 Risks arising from financial services mainly affect the Industrial Trucks & Services segment, while financial risks would predominantly impact on the Corporate Services segment.